veritas1uxmea/mups/README.md

 # mups

-Data and code for Lee et al. 2017
+Data for Lee et al. 2017

 # Major urinary protein levels are associated with social status and context in mouse social hierarchies